 Mars Red Sky

-Admittedly more of a heavy psych band than a straight up doom outfit, the Bordeaux 3 piece’s sheer ability to drop massive, fuzzy bass-driven riffs amongst understated swirls of guitar and beautifully melodic vocals mean they deserve to make this list.
+Admittedly more of a heavy psych band than a straight up doom outfit, this Bordeaux three-piece’s sheer ability to drop massive, fuzzy bass-driven riffs amongst understated swirls of guitar and beautifully melodic vocals mean they deserve to make this list.
 In some ways, the contrast this achieves makes them a lot heavier than bands that purport to be attempting out-and-out brutality.
 There’s a fragility to their sound that makes them even more explosive when they do go for the jugular.

 2016 saw the band release both an EP, Providence, and their third album, Apex III, with the latter acting as a bridge between albums in terms of both theme and style.
 These releases introduced much more of an experimental aspect to their catalogue, especially on ‘Homesick Deaf’, which is a live cut of a collaboration with Julia Al Abed, which blends field recordings with the band’s music and has a video accompaniment designed to enhance the experience.

 2017 has seen the band perform at various European festivals, including Hellfest, and self-release a 12″ single entitled ‘Myramyd’, where they have again stuck to their ethos of straight-to-analogue recording that’s only available on vinyl.

 The west of England has always been an odd place.
 With entrenched pagan traditions still wound deep within the collective consciousness of the south-west, it’s not surprising that Oxford natives Undersmile would look to the past for their sprawling, ethereal rituals.